 Because of these factors, the city has been able to maintain a stable economy.
 While the companies bolster job opportunities, the university provides creating demand for walkable communities and millennial growth.
 Similarly, the city has been working on increasing the population of its downtown residents.

-Lastly, the ability of the city to reach to a vast number of people by road allows fueling the demand for industrial distribution space.
-The is especially beneficial given that the current markets are shifting towards e-commerce sales.
+Lastly, the ability of the city to reach a vast number of people by road allows fueling the demand for industrial distribution space.
+This is especially beneficial given that the current markets are shifting towards e-commerce sales.

 The median home price is $157,700.